rinaa1022/group53/README.md

 - Visit [Node.js website](https://nodejs.org/en) and install Node.js.

 ### Step2: Set Up the Backend
-        1. Create a folder for your backend:
+        1. Create a folder for your backend: </br>
-          a. mkdir backend
+          `a. mkdir backend`
-          b. cd backend
+          `b. cd backend`
-        2. Initialize the project:
+        2. Initialize the project: </br>
-          a. npm init -y
+          `a. npm init -y`
-        3. Install required packages:
+        3. Install required packages: </br>
-          a. npm install express mysql cors body-parser
+          `a. npm install express mysql cors body-parser`
-        4. Create a server.js file in the backend folder and Replace the content of server.js with the provided server.js: a.touch server.js
+        4. Create a server.js file in the backend folder and Replace the content of server.js with the provided server.js: </br>
+          `a.touch server.js`
 ### Step3: Set Up the React Frontend
-        1. Create a React app:
+        1. Create a React app: </br>
-          a. npx create-react-app group53-app
+          `a. npx create-react-app group53-app`
-          b. cd group53-app
+          `b. cd group53-app`
-        3. Install Axios for API requests:
+        3. Install Axios for API requests: </br>
-          a. npm install axios
+          `a. npm install axios`
-        4. Replace the content of App.js in the group53-app folder with the provided App.js
+        4. Replace the content of App.js in the group53-app folder with the provided App.js </br>
 ### Step4: Update server.js
       1. Update the server.js configuration as follows: